oj-lab/oj-lab-book/src/recent-news/decision-to-start-service-development.md

 The judge machine.

-But recently I found it's really difficult to decide which functionality the service will need for the judger.
+But recently I found it's really difficult to decide which functionality the service will be needed for the judger.

 So we decide to restart the development of oj-lab-service, to find out what functionalities we will need in the future.